meowyih/jsonw/README.md

 # Installation

-Make sure the compiler supports C++11 and include find the header file _jsonw.hpp_.
+Make sure the compiler supports C++11 and include the header file _jsonw.hpp_.

 # Usage

-_All the sample code in this section is also available in test.cpp._
+All the sample codes in this section area available in _test.cpp_.

 ## Read json from utf8 data